Walikuperek/NewsletterAPI/README.md

 # NewsletterAPI
 NewsletterAPI written in JS with Express.
 Change to any DB with 1 file change, same with Email provider.

-Deploy anywhere, already prepared for Google Cloud Platform(App Engine with SQL/Datastore/SQLite[sqlite is notForProduction])
+Deploy anywhere, already prepared for Google Cloud Platform(App Engine with SQL/Datastore/SQLite[sqlite is notForProduction on AppEngine!])

 ## Purpose
 - Add new subscriber on newsletter submit(sends an email)